berkeley-scf/parallel-scf-2016/session2.md

 packages to work with multiple cores.
 E.g., the *boot* package can make use of the *parallel* package directly.

-### Loading packages and accessing global variables within your parallel tasks
+# Loading packages and accessing global variables within your parallel tasks in R

 Whether you need to explicitly load packages and export global variables from the master process to the parallelized worker processes depends on the details of how you are doing the parallelization.